 There are two common ways of classifying homecare.

 Who commissions the service?
 Schemes are either commissioned by the NHS (NHS Schemes) or the pharmaceutical industry (pharma Schemes).
 Pharma funded services are typically offer the homecare medicines service element “free of charge” to the NHS as a distribution route.
-I.e. the cost of medicine is the same whether purchased directly to the trust or dispensed and delivered to the patient’s home by one of the approved homecare providers (with or without other care services E.g. nurse training /administration).
+I.e. the cost of medicine is the same whether purchased directly into the trust or dispensed and delivered to the patient’s home by one of the approved homecare providers (with or without other care services E.g. nurse training /administration).
 Pharma funded services are designed by the drug manufacturer and the homecare provider.
 The type of service will be described in a Service Level Agreement (SLA) between the provider and the trust. (see contracting for a service below).
 NHS funded services will have a specification and terms and conditions of contract set by the NHS body letting the contract (Commercial Medicines Unit (CMU), a procurement hub or a trust).
 Ideally these documents should be derived from the national standard documentation prepared by the National Homecare Committee (see later) and the NHS Standard Terms and Conditions.

 The type of service The RPS define different levels of homecare (Low Tech, Mid Tech and High Tech and Complex Care) See RPS handbook below.
 Services are often for a single agent/drug (e.g. most pharma funded services) or disease class (e.g. HIV, Hep C).
 Some contracts are described by the type of service (e.g. low tech, dispense and deliver) but these tend to be for simple type arrangements.